Skip to main content

 What are the benefits of the SSMV experience for students?

-In addition to the seven honors credits earned over their four years, there are several ways that participation in the SSMV benefits students.
+In addition to the seven advanced, science elective credits earned over their four years, there are several ways that participation in the SSMV benefits students.
 Primarily, students will be exposed to a truly astounding array of experiences related to scientific inquiry, renowned scientists, researchers and academics, all in a rich university culture.
 They will receive intensive, high-quality instruction from Ph.D. scientists and engage in a sequential curriculum which will give them strong scientific research skills and prepare them for entry to universities.
 Students will build relationships with their instructors and research mentors who will benefit them in a host of ways, both during their high school careers and afterward.
 Students can call on their instructors and mentors for letters of recommendation and guidance beyond the classroom.
 Ideally, students will form long-term relationships with their mentors who they may call on throughout their careers and which will set them apart from other students who are highly-qualified but have not had the benefit of this experience.

 How many days of the week will students be at Vanderbilt?